Tiebreaker Rules

 SoS=Wins(All Opponents)Wins(All Opponents)+Losses(All Opponents)SoS = \frac{\text{Wins(All Opponents)}}{\text{Wins(All Opponents)} + \text{Losses(All Opponents)}}

-For clarification on tiebreaker procedures or specific scenarios, contact our operations team.
+For clarification on standings, tiebreakers, or postseason seeding, contact the league operations team.